 - Tree-lined streets with more modern ranch style homes

-- Walking distance to excellent Lincoln Elementary, Ray Park, and BIS
+- Walking distance to Franklin Elementary, Burlingame Intermediate and Ray Park.

 - Very close to Trousdale for popping up to 280 and only a few minutes to Millbrae BART